kommander/aden/docs/markdown/index.md

 _**Aden conveniently wraps the wall of configuration for webpack and the ever repeating route/controller setup for express, removing a lot of cognitive overhead.**_

 ##### Devmode `-d`
-Watches filesystem for changes and sets up routes life for faster iteration. implements webpacks hot module reload.
+Watches filesystem for changes and sets up routes live for faster iteration, using webpacks hot module reload.

 ##### Build `-b`
-Builds your frontend for production via webpack (including babel transpiling, minification and uglification) and the corresponding backend for node.js and express.
+Builds your application for production via webpack (including babel transpiling, minification and uglification) and the corresponding backend for node.js and express.

 ##### Supported filetypes
-Aden can handle `.html`, `.js`, `.css`, `md` and `.hbs` files for now. support is modular an can be turned off for less overhead.
+Aden has default extensions for `.html`, `.js`, `.css`, `md` and `.hbs` files for now.
+Support is modular an can be toggled on/off.

 ### .server file